 Drug pipeline is nearly dry

-A 2013 report from the Centers for Disease Control and Prevention (CDC) named gonorrhea as the third most urgent antibiotic-resistant threat in the United States — despite the fact that the disease isn’t deadly.
+A from the Centers for Disease Control and Prevention (CDC) named gonorrhea as the third most urgent antibiotic-resistant threat in the United States — despite the fact that the disease isn’t deadly.

 The White House later developed the Combat Antibiotic-Resistant Bacteria strategy, and Congress allocated funds to research and develop new drugs.

 But Bauer said there are few clinical trials exploring new medications.

 She called the pipeline for new gonorrhea treatments “severely depleted, with only three new chemical entities in various stages of clinical development.”